 Hello and welcome.
 Thank you for looking in.
 I started my yoga career by learning Iyengar yoga (from a book) so would like you to get a flavour of this wonderful, established tradition which suffuses my teaching.
-My aim is to introduce you to a different type of yoga which will be of benefit to you in all our classes and beyond.
-Yoga does not start and stop in the studio: it’s so much more than that!
+My aim is to introduce you to higher level yoga which will be of benefit to you.

 Named after and developed by B. K. S. Iyengar, this is a form of Hatha Yoga that places emphasis on detail, precision and alignment in the performance of yoga postures and breath control.
 The development of strength, mobility and stability is gained through regular yoga practise.

 The Iyengar method of Yoga may be said to define itself as different from other styles of Yoga by 3 key elements, namely technique, sequence and timing: